Home>Blog>10 Best Ways To Keep Bugs Away From Patio Furniture

 Use insect-repelling plants

-There are many plants that naturally repel bugs, such as lavender, marigold, citronella, and lemongrass.
+There are many plants that naturally repel bugs and help keep them off your patio furniture, such as lavender, marigold, citronella, and lemongrass.

 Depending on the type of bugs that you’re trying to repel, each plant deters different pests.
 For example, lemongrass, citronella, and rosemary are known to deter mosquitoes.
 Basil and mint can help to deter flying insects, and chrysanthemums can deter roaches.